getify/Functional-Light-JS/ch5.md

 In other words, the final `console.log(x)` is impossible to analyze or predict unless you've mentally executed the whole program up to that point.

 Guess who's good at running your program?
 The JS engine.
 Guess who's not as good at running your program?
 The reader of your code.
-And yet, your choice to write code with (potentially) side effects in one or more of those function calls means that you've burdened the reader with having to mentally execute your program in its entirety up to a certain line, for them to understand to understand that line.
+And yet, your choice to write code with (potentially) side effects in one or more of those function calls means that you've burdened the reader with having to mentally execute your program in its entirety up to a certain line, for them to understand that line.

 If `foo()`, `bar()`, and `baz()` were all free of side effects, they could not affect `x`, which means we do not need to execute them to mentally trace what happens with `x`.
 This is less mental tax, and makes the code more readable.